uspgamedev/STEAMING/README.md

 end
 ```

-All the drawing made in your project will be made by Drawing Tables.
+All the drawing made in your project will be made by *Drawing Tables*.
 Those are several tables you can add to the global **DRAW_TABLE** table.
 In every draw loop, your current gamestate should iterate through all **DRAW_TABLE** tables (done by the method **allTables()** in the *draw* module), and draw all elements inside those tables that are not "invisible" (see **Objects** section below).
 This way you can easily distribute your visual elements in layers and have them being draw in the order you desire.
 Another useful function is **DRAW_TABLE(t)**, which draws all elements in a single table t.

 If you are using HUMP's awesome camera functions, you can attach or detach the camera during the steps of the **allTable()** method to apply translation effects only in certain layers, but keeping others, such as your *GUI* layer untouched.